 Supervision will take place in an area where case details can be discussed without being overheard, that has sufficient space for case files to be read and where interruptions can be kept to a minimum.
 Access to LCS and other electronic records should be available.

 Both supervisee and supervisor must be prepared for formal supervision session.
-For example supervisees must be able to give an update on children identified for discussion in the previous supervision.
+For example, supervisees must be able to give an update on children/young people identified for discussion in the previous supervision.

 Supervision should reflect understanding and commitment to diversity and equalities issues.
-To ensure equality of opportunity it is necessary to have an understanding, and to work sensitively and knowledgeably, with diversity to identify the particular issues for a child and his / her family, taking account of experiences and family context.
-Hertfordshire County Council's "Putting People First" Equal Opportunities Policy should be followed.
+To ensure equality of opportunity it is necessary to have an understanding, and to work sensitively and knowledgeably, with diversity to identify the particular issues for a child/young person and their family, taking account of experiences and family context.
+Hertfordshire County Council's Equal Opportunities Policy should be followed.

 If the supervisor is absent from work for a period longer than four weeks alternative formal supervision arrangements should be put in place within the following week.
 In any urgent situation a staff member should approach a manager for directions or support.